The Shelby County decision

 Washington, DC 20006

-If you are sending a Section 5 submission, please make sure that
+If you are submitting a voting change for review, please make sure that

 While every effort is made to complete the analysis so that a determination is made before